MrJSwotinsky/Python/Unit_1_Revisiting_Python_Programming_Fundamentals/Daily_Assignments/04_Due_Wed_Oct_2_WR_2_Introduction_to_Booleans.md

 1. Create a new markdown file in your GitHub > Python Portfolio > Written Responses folder titled, `LastNameFirstInitial_U1_WR2_Introduction_to_Booleans.md`.
 2. Respond to the following prompts:
     * How many different boolean values are there?
 What are they?
     * For each boolean value, provide at least two different ways to represent it.
+Include diverse examples.
     * The following line of code displays the int `2`.
 Explain why.
       ```python
       print(True + True)